def1ant1/RusticUI/crates/mui-lab/README.md

 standard SemVer guarantees.
 Breaking changes may land in any release.
 Use it at your own risk and pin versions accordingly.

+## Feature Flags

+Each preview widget lives behind a Cargo feature so consumers only compile what they need:

+- `date-picker` – opt-in to the minimal date picker demonstrating the `DateAdapter` abstraction.
+- `time-picker` – enables the time picker powered by `TimeAdapter`.
+- `masonry` – experimental Masonry layout algorithm.
+- `localization` – runtime `LocalizationProvider` and built-in `en-US` locale pack (requires `serde`).

+Adapters for multiple date/time libraries are also feature gated:

+- `chrono` – use the `chrono` crate for date and time math.
+- `time` – use the `time` crate.

 ## Contributing

 Community contributions are welcome!
 To minimize churn: